null

 10. What type of certification do participants get when they complete the seminar?

-All participants that complete the seminar requirements will receive a digital certificate of participation from Colorado State University stipulating the number of days and hours of instruction.
-This certificate is signed by all seminar instructors and bears the Colorado State University logo and the logo of the Center for Protected Area Management.
+All participants that complete the seminar requirements will receive a digital certificate of participation from Colorado State University’s Center for Protected Area Management, stipulating the number of hours of instruction.
+This certificate is digitally signed by all seminar instructors and bears the Colorado State University’s Center for Protected Area Management logo, and the Blue Nature Alliance logo.
 This certificate does not count as official university credit.

 11. Who are the other participants?

-The online seminar has been planned for mid-career marine conservation practitioners from around the world.
-The seminar is open to all regardless of their age and experience level including:
+The online seminar has been designed for mid-career marine conservation practitioners from around the world.
+The seminar is open to all regardless of their age and experience level, including:

 • Marine protected area managers and practitioners